sairis-ai/help-center/docs/Administration/Manage/Users/user-management.md

    - The system will search across display name, first name, last name, username, and organization fields

 2. **Column Filters**:
-   - Each column has a filter menu accessible by clicking the filter icon in the column header
+   - Some columns have a filter menu accessible by clicking the filter icon in the column header
    - Organization field: Select from a dropdown of available organizations
    - Access Level field: Select from User, Manager, Content, or Admin
    - Updated field: Select a date with the calendar picker